situmtech/situm-android-getting-started/README.md

 SitumSdk.configuration().setUserPass("USER_EMAIL", "PASSWORD");
 ```
 ### Step 4: Setup Google maps <a name="mapsapikey"><a/>
-First of all, we need to add Google services dependency to the project, if you need more info:
+First of all, you need to add Google services dependency to the project, if you need more info:
 [Setup Google Play Services](https://developers.google.com/android/guides/setup).
 To do this paste the dependency in
 your module build.gradle as usual:
 ```